Commando-Brando/Commando-Brando/README.md

 * Swift Xcode iOS app development (In Progress)
 * JavaScript React NodeJS (In Progress)

-## Contact
+## Contact :mailbox_with_mail:
-- 👯 I’m looking to collaborate on communuity open source projects & any private monetary projects
+-  I’m looking to collaborate on communuity open source projects & any private monetary projects
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/brandon-muller/)
+-  How to reach me: [Linkedin](https://www.linkedin.com/in/brandon-muller/)

 <!--